mlemesle/rustemon/README.md

 rustemon = { version = "*", default-features = false, features = ["in-memory-cache"] }
 ```

+Also, to support easier export to other tooling and libraries, the `serialize` feature enables PokeApi structs to be compiled with `serde::Serialize`.
+This feature is disabled by default.

 ##### Models

 All the models are located into the following module :